livestreamx/pytest-markers-presence/README.rst

 The `--assert-steps` option is compatible with simple pytest run loop and could be used for assertions rewriting with Allure steps.

-The `--bdd-format` option will not run your tests and it's also sensible for errors in the pytest collection step.
+The `--bdd-format` and `--feature-title` option will not run your tests and it's also sensible for errors in the pytest collection step.
 If you are using as part of you CI process the recommended way is to run it after the default test run.

 The `--all-skipped-fail` option is compatible is simple pytest run loop